Sigmarik/stack_based_processor/README.md

-# Text Sorting Program
+# Stack-based virtual processor
 ## Description & Purpose
-Set pf programs implementing basic stack virtual processor and code assembler for it.
+A set of programs implementing basic stack virtual processor and code assembler for it.
 ## Building

 Compile project (linux):